 We propose a type-based annotation system for defining modular copy policies for class-based object-oriented programs.
 A copy policy specifies the maximally allowed sharing between an object and its clone.
 We provide a static enforcement mechanism that will guarantee that all classes fulfill their copy policy, even in the presence of overriding of copy methods, and establish the semantic correctness of the overall approach in Coq.

 The mechanism has been implemented and experimentally evaluated on clone methods from several Java libraries.
-The work as been presented at ESOP [18] this year and is under reviewing for a journal special issue.
+The work as been presented at ESOP 2011.
+In 2012 a journal special issue has been published in Logical Methods in Computer Science [13].